 For better or worse, technology is transforming just about every industry.
 The healthcare and employee benefits industries are no different, whether you’re an employer seeking benefits for your workforce or an individual shopping for benefits.
-Here’s how technology will change the insurance-buying process in the near future:
+In the wake of the COVID pandemic and the rise of remote work, here’s how technology will change the insurance-buying process in the near future:

 Apps Will Push Value-based Care